michaeljclark/michaeljclark.github.io/index.md

-The rv8 translator makes use of CISC memory operands to access registers residing in the memory backed register spill area, which should stay present in L1 cache.
+The rv8 translator makes use of CISC memory operands to access registers residing in the memory backed register spill area, which resides in L1 cache.
 The complex memory operands end up being cracked back into micro-ops in the CISC pipeline however the use of complex memory operands helps increase instruction density, which increases performance due to better use of I$ _(instruction cache)_.